Computer Science Degree

 The BS degree requires additional courses from within the major beyond those required for the BA degree.
 A minor in computer science is available and requires a total of six courses in the discipline.

 The requirements for the BS-CS and BA-CS degrees are listed below, followed by the requirements for MINOR-CS.
 Please note that the degree requirements for the major degree vary depending on your year.
-Also, forms are sometimes available online for tracking your progress toward a degree.

-Common Major Requirements:
+Common Major Requirements (11 courses):

 - CISC 1400 (3) - Discrete Structures I